 A sulfa allergy occurs when a person has an allergic reaction to drugs that contain chemicals called sulfonamides.
+Symptoms may include a rash, difficulty breathing, and more.
+Sulfa is present in certain antibiotics, some eyedrops, and other drugs.

-Sulfa is a constituent of some antibiotics and other medications.
 Doctors and pharmacists use drugs that contain sulfa to treat many conditions, including skin disorders, eye infections, and rheumatoid arthritis.

 People should note that there is a difference between sulfa and sulfite despite their similar names.
 Sulfites are used as additives and preservatives in many wines and foods.
 Also, sulfa is different from sulfates and sulfur.